lwu1822/fastpages/_pages/00_about.md

 My name is Lily Wu.
 I'm a junior at Del Norte High School.

-My interests are in STEM, which include programming, cybersecurity, and math.
+My interests are in STEM, including programming, cybersecurity, and math.

-I'm passionate about learning, and I love to play around with code.
+I’m passionate about learning, and I love to play around and explore code.

-In my free time, I also love to read.
-Feel free to give me book suggestions! :)
+I don’t know if this is a good thing, but I have a bad habit of falling down a rabbit hole as I look up what each code syntax does specifically.

+I have some experience in C++, and am currently learning Python and Java.